theodo/OpenWorldForum2011-DevOps/configuration_management/configuration_management.md

 <br />

-* Shell scripts are for administrators.
-Is all your team composed of admin experts?
+* Shell scripts are for ops, not for devs.
+We want both to have control.
-* Even for admin experts, Puppet and Chef recipes are more readable
+* Even on the ops side, Puppet and Chef recipes are more readable
 * Puppet and Chef make inheritance and modules easy
-* Puppet and Chef are <strong>idempotent</strong>: running them twice in a row will not break your system
+* Puppet and Chef are built to be <strong>idempotent</strong>: running them twice in a row will not break your system

 !SLIDE subsection

-# Develop and test on the same environment as in production! #
+# Same environment for development, testing and production #
 ## VM provisioning with Vagrant ##